 Patient characteristics

-From January 2012 to December 2018 a total of 298 patients were taken up for surgery for a suspected GB malignancy.
-Out of these, 22 patients were found to have benign disease on final histopathology and 2 patients had neuroendocrine tumors of gall bladder, so they were excluded from final analysis (Figure 1).
-Among 274 patients with conformed histopathological diagnosis of GBC, 172 (62.7%) were females and median age was 56 years (28-80).
-Most common presenting symptom was abdominal pain (80.7%) followed by jaundice (8.1%), non-specific symptoms (5.5%), dyspepsia, weight loss, loss of appetite and fever.
-Ninety-six patients (35%) had incidental presentation and median time interval between cholecystectomy and radical surgery was 30 d (11-175).
+From January 2012 to December 2018, a total of 298 patients were taken up for surgery for a suspected GB malignancy.
+Out of these, 22 patients were found to have benign disease on final histopathology and 2 had neuroendocrine tumors of the gall bladder, so they were excluded from final analysis (Figure 1).
+Among 274 patients with a confirmed histopathological diagnosis of GBC, 172 (62.7%) were female and the median age was 56 (range, 28-80) years.
+The most common presenting symptom was abdominal pain (80.7%), followed by jaundice (8.1%), non-specific symptoms (5.5%), dyspepsia, weight loss, loss of appetite, and fever.
+Ninety-six (35%) patients had incidental presentation and the median time interval between cholecystectomy and radical surgery was 30 (range, 11-175) d.
 Cholelithiasis was seen in 173 (63.1%) cases.
-Although CEA and CA19-9 levels were not available for all patients, CEA was raised in 57/174 (32.8%) and CA19-9 was raised in 94/209 (45%) cases.
+Although CEA and CA19-9 levels were not available in some patients, CEA was raised in 57/174 (32.8%) and CA19-9 was raised in 94/209 (45%) cases.

 Neoadjuvant therapy

-Twenty seven percent (75/274) of all patients received NACT.
-Out of 75 patients, 21 had incidental presentation and rest 54 were non-incidental.
-Fifty seven percent patients (43/75) who received NACT could undergo curative resection and rest 43% (32/75) were found to be either metastatic or locally unresectable on exploration.
-Of 43 patients who successfully underwent surgery, 29 patients received gemcitabine with cisplatin, 12 patients received gemcitabine with carboplatin and 2 patients received gemcitabine only.
-After NACT, 37 patients underwent radical cholecystectomy (22 had wedge liver resection, 15 underwent anatomical segment IVb/V resection) and 6 patients had modified extended right hepatectomy.
+Twenty-seven percent (75/274) of all patients received NACT.
+Out of the 75 patients, 21 had incidental presentation and the rest 54 were non-incidental.
+Fifty-seven percent (43/75) of patients who received NACT could undergo curative resection and the rest 43% (32/75) were found to have an either metastatic or locally unresectable disease on exploration.
+Of 43 patients who successfully underwent surgery, 29 received gemcitabine with cisplatin, 12 received gemcitabine with carboplatin, and 2 received gemcitabine only.
+After NACT, 37 patients underwent radical cholecystectomy (22 had wedge liver resection, and 15 underwent anatomical segment IVb/V resection) and 6 had modified extended right hepatectomy.

 Surgery

-On exploration 102 (staging laparoscopy -42, laparotomy -60) patients were found metastatic or unresectable.
-Distant metastasis was seen in 66 patients (peritoneum -40, liver-15, IAC nodes-11) and 34 were locally unresectable on exploration.
+On exploration, 102 (staging laparoscopy, 42; laparotomy, 60) patients were found to have a metastatic or unresectable disease.
+Distant metastasis was seen in 66 patients (peritoneum, 40; liver, 15; IAC nodes, 11) and 34 had a locally unresectable disease on exploration.
 Two patients who were planned for major hepatectomy were found to have liver cirrhosis and surgery was abandoned.
 Of 172 patients who finally underwent surgical resection, 93 (54%) underwent wedge resection followed by anatomical segment IVb/V resection in 66 (38.4%) and modified extended right hepatectomy in 12 (7%) patients.
 One patient underwent laparoscopic cholecystectomy but was found to have T1a disease on final histopathology.
-Adjacent organ resection was done in 66 patients (CBD -31, colon-11, stomach/duodenum -13, and multiple organs 11).
-Median blood loss was 200 mL (50-2000) and median duration of surgery was 270 min (120-540).
+Adjacent organ resection was done in 66 patients (CBD, 31; colon, 11; stomach/duodenum, 13; and multiple organs, 11).
+Median blood loss was 200 (range, 50-2000) mL and median duration of surgery was 270 (range, 120-540) min.

 Morbidity and mortality

-Ninety days post-operative mortality was 4.6% (8/172) and most common cause of death was bile leak and subsequent sepsis (n = 3) followed by post-operative liver failure (n = 2), acute myocardial infarction (n = 2) and ARDS in one patient.
-Overall morbidity rate was 30.8% (53/172) but clinically significant complications (ClavienDindo grade III or more) were seen in only 12.2% (21/172) cases.
-Median hospital stay was 9 d (3-54).
+The postoperative mortality at 90 d was 4.6% (8/172), and the most common cause of death was bile leak and subsequent sepsis (n = 3) followed by postoperative liver failure (n = 2), acute myocardial infarction (n = 2), and ARDS (n = 1).
+Overall morbidity rate was 30.8% (53/172) but clinically significant complications (Clavien-Dindo grade III or more) were seen in only 12.2% (21/172) of cases.
+Median hospital stay was 9 (range, 3-54) d.

 Histopathology

 Histopathological details are described in Table 1.
-Most common histological diagnosis was adenocarcinoma seen in 160/172 (93%) cases.
-All patients were staged according to AJCC 8th TNM classification.
-Majority of patients had T2/T3 (83%) disease and 55/172 (32%) had node positive disease.
-Median number of lymph nodes resected was 9 (1-25).
-On final staging maximum number of patients had stage III disease (III-73, II-45, IV-33, I-21).
+The most common histological diagnosis was adenocarcinoma seen in 160/172 (93%) cases.
+All patients were staged according to the AJCC 8th TNM classification.
+The majority of patients had a T2/T3 (83%) disease and 55/172 (32%) had a node positive disease.
+Median number of lymph nodes resected was 9 (range, 1-25).
+On final staging, the maximum number of patients had a stage III disease (III, 73; II, 45; IV, 33; I, 21).

 Adjuvant therapy